-Item Book value Reason

-Nanchang Fangda Center project 4# 17, 345, 966.
-44 The acceptance record is being
+Item Book value Reason Nanchang Fangda Center project 4# building commercial 17,345,966.44 The acceptance record is being handled estate in fangdacheng is RMB1,344,899,032.00, which has been mortgaged to the loan of Shenzhen Dongbin branch of Huaxia Bank.
+The loan has not expired and has not been released.

-building commercial 17, 545, 900.
-44 handled